 There are several reasons why the CSIRO Low-carb Diet approach is so effective in helping you lose excess weight, while also making you feel better and significantly improving your metabolic and cardiovascular health.
+Professor Grant Brinkworth, a Principal Research Scientist in Clinical Nutrition and Exercise Science at CSIRO and Pennie Taylor, a Senior Research Dietitian at CSIRO, they share their expert knowledge on low-carb diets below.

 It reduces your glycaemic load